-It is our professional opinion that regardless of condition in the remaining T-Hangars, the condition witnessed in the inspected units is not salvageable and the structures are not candidates for retrofit.
+It is our professional opinion that regardless of condition in the remaining T-Hangars, the condition witnessed in the inspected units is not salvageable and the structure is not a candidate for retrofit.
 Based upon the observed condition of the T-Hangars, it is our professional opinion that the T-Hangars have met or exceeded their useful design life and additional analysis of the T-Hangars will yield the same result.